-Some sixteen years earlier Kerrie was a volunteer to help establish what is now know as Seaworks in Williamstown, a bayside suburb in Melbourne Australia, the home of Sea Shepherd Australia and for much of MV Steve Irwin.
+Interestingly, sixteen years prior, Kerrie father Leigh created Seaworks and she, with many others volunteered to help establish Seaworks in Williamstown, a bayside suburb in Melbourne, Australia, which now serves as the home of Sea Shepherd Australia and holds significant connections to the MV Steve Irwin.

-The CSS Shenandoah as well as the endeavours of MV Steve Irwin and her crew are maritime stories essentially 'at war' for their chosen cause.
-Sea Shepherds direct action conservation is a war being run against illegal activities on our oceans to save our biodiversity, animals who rely on the ocean and our climate that is affected greatly by the health of our oceans.
+The CSS Shenandoah and the endeavors of the MV Steve Irwin and her crew are maritime stories engaged in a war for their chosen causes.
+Sea Shepherd's direct action conservation is a battle fought against illegal activities in our oceans to safeguard biodiversity, the animals dependent on the ocean, and the health of our climate, which is greatly influenced by the well-being of our oceans.

-Our oceans are a critical part of our future, 'If the ocean dies we die' Captain Paul Watson - founder of Sea Shepherd who has sailed thousands of miles on MV Steve Irwin.
+Our oceans are a vital component of our future, as Captain Paul Watson aptly stated, "If the ocean dies, we die."
+As the founder of Sea Shepherd, Watson has sailed thousands of miles aboard the MV Steve Irwin.

-With the ship now retired ship4good feels it is fit to celebrate the successful campaigns of the ship and her crew as war heroes.
-All heroes should be honoured with a legacy that is never forgotten and is used to inspire and educate others - this is the new mission of MV Steve Irwin to inspire and educate (while having a bit of fun too) and give hope for our ocean's and our environment.
+Now retired, ship4good believes it is fitting to celebrate the ship and her crew's successful campaigns as war heroes.
+All heroes should be honored with a lasting legacy that is never forgotten and serves to inspire and educate others.
+This is the new mission of the MV Steve Irwin: to inspire and educate, while also bringing some enjoyment, and instill hope for our oceans and environment.

 In early 2020, the MV Steve Irwin received historic vessel status from the Australian Maritime Museum, further recognizing its significance.
 Now located in Newcastle Australia.